-Before teach you more details of what I did with Teri and Tim, I want to show you my results as well.
+Before I teach you more details of what I did with Teri and Tim, I want to show you my results as well.
 It's a little embarrassing, but I want you to know I have struggled too.

 The first thing you should know about me is that I have been a lifter since the age of eleven.

 I begged my father to let me lift with my two older brothers since I was seven years old.
-He eventually relented and let me hit the weights by the time I hit eleven.
+He eventually relented and let me hit the weights by the time I turned eleven.

 I stayed lean and fit right up until the age of 28 and then something pretty dramatic happened.

-While I was a full time medical student, I also worked weekends as a bartender and personal trainer.
+While I was a full-time medical student, I also worked weekends as a bartender and personal trainer.

-I would rest up as best I could and then go through a strenuous week of full-time classes before repeating that ferocious weekend schedule.
+I would rest as best I could and then go through a strenuous week of full-time classes before repeating that ferocious weekend schedule.

 Well, I can tell you it is painful to the bones.